Situations That May Affect Your Coverage

 - If any amount belonging to the Plan as a result of its rights to third-party payments is returned to the Plan, the lifetime maximum benefit levels for you or your dependent(s) will be restored by a corresponding amount.

 Administering Plan Provisions

 - Release to, or obtain from, any other organization or individual any claim information.
-In addition, any covered person claiming benefits from the Plan must provide the Plan Administrator or the claims administrator with any relevant information that may be required.
+In addition, any member claiming benefits from the Plan must provide the Plan or the claims administrator with any relevant information that may be required.

 - Pay to any other organization an amount determined to be warranted if payments that should have been made by the Plan were made by that organization under any other plans.

 - Recover from any person covered by the Plan any overpayment made by the Plan because of failure to report other coverage or for any other reason.